Taken from the July/August 2017 issue of the Women’s Health Activist Newsletter.

 So why did Florida pass a law, the “Firearm Owners’ Privacy Act,” banning pediatricians and internists from asking patients if they have guns in their house?

 Guns in the home do increase the risk of accidental shootings, so it is pertinent to discuss how to safely store guns and ammunition, use gun locks, and prevent accidental use of firearms.
 But in 2011, Florida passed this National Rifle Association- (NRA) sponsored gun gag law, which forbade doctors from asking about guns in the home and mandated a fine of up to $10,000 and loss of medical license just for discussing guns with patients.
-The state further suggested, falsely, that physicians might communicate gun ownership information to the Federal government to create databases of these owners — even though Federal law protects the privacy of patients’ medical information like this.
+The state further suggested, falsely, that physicians might communicate gun ownership information to the Federal government to create databases of these owners — even though Federal law protects the privacy of patients’ medical information from this kind of use.

 Florida, relying on NRA guidelines, said that doctors asking about guns was tantamount to lobbying against guns.
 In related actions, the NRA asserted that collecting data about gun ownership, gun violence, and accidental gun injuries and deaths was also an attempt to promote gun control.